In today’s rapid-fire innovation time, company leaders are actively adopting technology and disrupting their processes with automation.

 Involving CTO in Developing Difficult Features

 Lately, our client wanted to develop an interesting and pretty unique feature that was important for users’ convenience.
-The internal development team of our client claimed that implementation of the feature as a client wants it to see was impossible.
+Our client’s internal development team claimed that it was impossible to implement the feature as a client wanted it to see.

-Thus founders hired a CTO as a service from Sloboda Studio to consult the team.
-Having analyzed the project and requirements, our CTO found 2 possible strategies to implement the functionality and drafted instructions for the inhouse team of a customer.
-Thus, this vital feature was brought to life.
+Thus, the founders hired a CTO as a service from Sloboda Studio to consult the team.
+Having analyzed the project and requirements, our CTO found 2 possible strategies to implement the functionality and drafted instructions for the in-house team of a customer.
+This vital feature was brought to life.

 We studied the technical features of integration specifically in their product and planned how to implement this into the existing architecture.

-CTO is a good solution to assist you with almost every business and technical question.
+CTO is an excellent solution to assist you with almost every business and technical question.

-Such a service may be good for different types of companies but is perfect especially for startups.
-As it is the most cost-effective way to have an expert with such a deep knowledge and experience in the team.
+Such a service may be good for different types of companies, especially for startups.
+It is the most cost-effective way to have an expert with such deep knowledge and experience in the team.